aangelone2/byp-cpp/README.md

 ### Logging

-The `logger` object can be used to write messages within a prefix-postfix context using the `print()` method.
+The `byp::logger` object can be used to write messages within a prefix-postfix context using the `print()` method.

 ```cpp
 #include "byp-cpp/logger.hpp"